p-rivero/DiscordAudioStream/README.md

 8. In Discord, select "Share Your Screen".
 This will show a list of open windows.
 Select the window called "Discord Audio Stream" (the one that was created in step 7).

+    - In DiscordAudioStream settings, you can change the *Stream title* (the default value is "Discord Audio Stream").
+If you have changed this setting, select the window with the title you have chosen instead.
+Discord usually doesn't show this title to the viewers, so you can set it to something like "⚠️THIS WINDOW⚠️" to make finding the window easier.

 9. You are now sharing your screen with the audio from the selected programs.
 When you are done, you can close DiscordAudioStream.

     - **Very important:** remember to restore the output device of your programs to "Default".
 Otherwise, you won't be able to hear their audio.